-At Premiere Surgical Specialists, our surgeons are experts in procedures to correct hernia defects in adults and children.
-With over 105 years of experience, We can perform open surgical, laparoscopic and robotic techniques to optimize patient outcomes with minimal down time.
+At Premiere Surgical Specialists, our Surgeons are experts in procedures to correct hernia defects in adults and children.
+With over 105 years of combined experience, we can perform open surgical, laparoscopic and robotic techniques to optimize patient outcomes with minimal down time.

 What is a Hernia?

 Quite simply, a hernia is a hole, weakness or tear in the abdominal wall.
 There is a defect in the normal muscle or support tissues that allows protrusion of tissues or intestines normally contained inside the abdomen.
 This protrusion results in a typically noticeable bulge under the skin accompanied with discomfort, particularly when standing or straining.
 These defects may be congenital or can be acquired due to injury, previous surgery, or the effect of aging on our tissue strength.
 The defects tend to increase in size and symptom severity over time.
 The weakness may be aggravated by pregnancy, weight gain and obesity, chronic coughing, and repetitive straining or lifting.
 Other risk factors include premature birth, male gender, family history, steroid use, chronic cough and smoking.

 How is a Hernia Diagnosed?